Tobee4Lin/react-blog/README.md

 # react-blog
-a blog made with react and antd
+a blog made with react/next/antd